curioswitch/curiostack/common/nunjucks/README.md

 The `Environment` object is extended with some extra convenience filters.

-#### allAfterTaggedLine(tag: string, [useRegex: boolean])
+#### allAfterLine(lineMatcher: string, [doInclusionCheck: boolean])

-Scans the content of a multiline text and returns all the lines after a tagged line.
+Scans the content of a multiline text and returns all the lines after a line matching a `regex` expression.

-A tagged line is a line which contains the `tag` text within it.

-Alternatively, if `useRegex` is `true`, the tagged line is a line which matches the `tag` as a `regex` expression exactly.
+Alternatively, if `doInclusionCheck` is `true`, the line is checked if it includes `lineMatcher` within it, instead of doing a `regex` evaluation.
-A partial match will not count.

 > The last line gets `\n` appended to it.
 > If you wish, you can use `trim` to get rid of it.